Cicada (2020 film)

 Cicada is a 2020 American romantic drama film directed by Matthew Fifer and Kieran Mulcare.
 Fifer co-wrote the film with Sheldon D. Brown, both of whom starred in leading roles.

-After its original premiere was canceled from Covid-19, the film played at Outfest Film Festival on August 22, 2020, with the European premiere at the 64th BFI London Film Festival.
-It received a limited theatrical from Strand Releasing in the United States October 29, 2021.
-It was subsequently nominated for an Independent Spirit Award for Best First Screenplay.
+After its original premiere was canceled due to the COVID-19 pandemic, the film played at Outfest Film Festival on August 22, 2020, with the European premiere at the 64th BFI London Film Festival.
+It received a limited theatrical from Strand Releasing in the United States starting October 29, 2021.
+The film was subsequently nominated for an Independent Spirit Award for Best First Screenplay.

 Synopsis

 Ben spends his days living in Brooklyn and taking on a series of odd jobs, while at night he has meaningless one-night stands that leave him feeling empty inside.
 He suffers from hypochondria and has a set routine that he frequently goes through with his physician, Dr. Dragone.
 Ben's life takes on new meaning when he meets Sam, a data analyst, while browsing for books.

-They quickly grow very close to each other, each admitting personal secrets that they had never really told to anyone else before.
-Ben comes forward about his childhood sexual abuse and while Sam admits that he has post traumatic stress disorder from being shot and also has not come out yet to his extremely religious father.
+Over time, the two men each admit personal secrets that they had never really told to anyone else before.
+Ben comes forward about his childhood sexual abuse, while Sam admits that he has post traumatic stress disorder from being shot and also has not come out yet to his extremely religious father.
 As the two grow closer still, they soon realize that each must come to terms with their traumas if the relationship is to survive.